aws-samples/aws-lambda-serverless-inference/README.md

 ## Setup

-To create a VPC, subnets and EFS file system, use the `create-efs-cfn.yml` example in the `01-setup` directory.
+To create a VPC, subnets and EFS file system, use the `create-efs-cfn.yml` in the `01-setup` directory.
 To deploy this template, run in a terminal:

 ```
 aws cloudformation create-stack --stack-name create-efs-cfn --template-body file://./create-efs-cfn.yml